Share

 Get a Quote

-The Equipment Required for a Safe Piano Move
+## What Equipment Is Required for a Safe Piano Move?

 The equipment used for piano moves is different from standard furniture moving gear.
-A legitimate piano moving crew arrives with:
+A legitimate piano moving crew from a specialty moving service arrives with the following items.

 A piano board, also called a piano skid board.
 This is a thick, padded platform that the upright piano is strapped to for transport.
 It allows the piano to be moved on its side on a dolly without the legs absorbing the weight of the cabinet.